 The sensorineural hearing loss causes due to hereditary problems.
 If the hearing loss runs in the family than at a specific age you will get suffer from hearing loss.

-Another cause for hearing loss is from tumors such as an acoustic neuroma.
+Another cause for hearing loss is from tumors such as acoustic neuroma.
 The tumor-related hearing loss might also include Tinnitus and Diplacusis.
 You may have a sensation of fullness in one or both ears.

 It’s a head injury that causes trauma to the brain or the skull.
 Head trauma can affect the sensorineural hearing ability and causes hearing loss.

 Both Arthritis and vasculitis are commonly associated with hearing loss.
 Conditions such as rheumatoid arthritis, lupus erythematosus, and others fall into this category.